Overview

 section in the sysctl(9) manual.

-Formats: see the "format" paragraph in the "DESCRIPTION OF ARGUMENTS" section of the same manual. - Is there a tutorial for sysctl?
+Formats: see the "format" paragraph in the "DESCRIPTION OF ARGUMENTS" section of the same manual.

 - Yes, check out the nsysctl tutorial.
 It explains all the features of sysctl step by step and how to use the information provided on this site.